shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 Controller Application as deployed in a typical retail environment.

 ## Goals
-- Manage a deployment with two separate facilities of interest ...
+- Manage a deployment with two separate locations of interest ...
 BackStock and SalesFloor
-- Know when tagged items come into the store in either facility
+- Know when tagged items come into the store in either location
 - Know the location of a tagged item (sensor and facility)
 - Know when a tagged item has moved from the BackStock to the SalesFloor or vice-versa
 - Know when a tagged item has left the store